-God knew what He wanted with humanity far before He even breathed into causing the Big Bang.
-All of creation was done for Jesus and by Jesus, and that makes the story of creation that much more beautiful, colorful, and saturated in sentiment.
-Do you realize what that means about Jesus’ crucifixion?
+God knew what He wanted with humanity far before He even breathed the Big Bang.
+All of creation was done for Jesus and by Jesus, and that makes the story of creation that much more beautiful, saturated in sentiment.

 OUR LOVE STORY WITH GOD

-While many people look shamefully towards the cross, the cross represents a part of the love story between Jesus and humanity– or, from the big picture perspective— between God and humanity.
+While many people look shamefully towards the cross, the cross represents a part of the love story between Jesus and humanity, or, between God and humanity.
 See, the cosmos and all of creation were made by and for Jesus, so the love story between humanity and Jesus is that we are the centerpiece that Jesus had in mind for the creation of our solar system, and the reason for all the orbiting planets making Earth the most life-sustainable planet in the galaxy.

-That isn’t even beginning to mention how God birthed us into creation during the most auspicious time period, when we were able to integrate and learn to utilize the tools necessary to discover for our very eyes the origins of the galaxy during the Big Bang!
+That doesn’t even begin to explain how God birthed us into creation during the most auspicious time period, when we were able to integrate and learn to utilize the tools necessary to discover for our very eyes the origins of the galaxy during the Big Bang!

 THE PURPOSE OF THE COSMOS IS US

-God wanted us to know that the galaxy is for our existence, and then as we combine that story element with the reality of Christ’s crucifixion and resurrection, what we have is a more complete story of how Christ loved us SO MUCH that He not only created the entire cosmos for us—but He even came down and died for us Himself so that we would not be separated from Him (should we choose to accept Jesus’ love for us into our hearts and live transformed lives by loving others, ourselves, and God) after we chose to rebel and transgress His divine laws and love for us (For more information about the details of the cosmos, the Big Bang, and how science actually complements Christianity in the sense that facts about the cosmos directly link back to the Bible–please reference back to Leslie Wickman’s “God of the Big Bang“, and also Hugh Ross’s “Why the Universe Is the Way It Is“).
+God wanted us to know that the galaxy is for our existence, and then as we combine that story element with the reality of Christ’s crucifixion and resurrection, what we have is a more complete story of how Christ loved us.
+He not only created the entire cosmos for us, He even came down and died for us Himself so that we would not be separated from Him (For more information about the details of the cosmos, the Big Bang, and how science actually complements Christianity in the sense that facts about the cosmos directly link back to the Bible, please reference Leslie Wickman’s “God of the Big Bang“, and also Hugh Ross’s “Why the Universe Is the Way It Is“).

 A TRUSTWORTHY GOD

-One of the problems I had as an atheist with putting trust in an “invisible” concept like God was the fear of the threat of sanity.
-“What will the world think of me if I start including Jesus/God/theology into the conversation?”
-We start to place weight on the world’s view instead of on the sentiment Jesus’ sacrifice on the cross means for us as individuals, personally.
-The world condemns and censures, but God loves and forgives, constantly inviting us forward, towards Him.
-If we don’t place our trust in Him, is our resistance really based on some mistake God made, or are we too proud to admit how lost we are when we try to solve the mystery of life with technicalities and empty rationalizations?
-The capitulation of curiosity is among the seeds of the death of theology in understanding God after exhausting ourselves by trying to solve the argument against His existence.
-My point is not all that ambiguous: what reason do we have as a race for distrusting in God?
+One of the problems I had as an atheist with putting trust in an “invisible” concept like God.
+“What will the world think of me if I start including Jesus into the conversation?”
+We start to place weight on the world’s view instead of on the purpose that Jesus’ sacrifice on the cross means for us, personally.
+The world condemns, but God loves and forgives, constantly inviting us forward, towards Him.
+The capitulation of curiosity is among the seeds of the death of theology in understanding God, after exhausting ourselves trying to solve the mystery of His existence.
+My point is not all that ambiguous: what reason do we have for distrusting God?
 After really pausing to look at the evidence, everything intently points to His genuine love for the human race.
-If we don’t place our trust on that foundation, where else would we place it?
+If we don’t place our trust on that foundation, where are we placing it?